rohya17/spring-boot-microservice/README.md

     - zipkin
     - micrometer
 6. Swagger API documentation
+7. Email service using java email and smtp

 # How to run project
 1. Pull or download a zip of code - then extract and build